jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 ```

 That code depends on some other changes to the -android project:
 1. [Add AndroidX Fragment Library to the -android project and its build path](https://developer.android.com/jetpack/androidx/releases/fragment) if you haven't already added it.
-This is needed in order to Extend FragmentActivity later
+This is needed in order to extend FragmentActivity later.
-2. Change AndroidLauncher activity to extend FragmentActivity, not AndroidApplication
+2. Change the AndroidLauncher Activity to extend FragmentActivity, not AndroidApplication.
-3. Implement AndroidFragmentApplication.Callbacks on the AndroidLauncher activity
+3. Implement AndroidFragmentApplication.Callbacks on the AndroidLauncher Activity.
-4. Create a Class that extends AndroidFragmentApplication which is the Fragment implementation for Libgdx.
+4. Create a class that extends AndroidFragmentApplication which is the Fragment implementation for libGDX.
-5. Add the initializeForView() code in the Fragment's onCreateView method.
+5. Add the `initializeForView()` code in the Fragment's `onCreateView` method.
-6. Finally, replace the AndroidLauncher activity content with the Libgdx Fragment.
+6. Finally, replace the AndroidLauncher activity content with the libGDX Fragment.

 For example:
 ```java